Twenty Five Years of Food Security Measurement: Extramural Research Grants

 The U.S. Government began measuring household food security in 1995, making 2019 the 25th year of data collection.

-To mark this milestone, ERS will fund a suite of competitive grants—aimed at generating new ideas, innovative approaches, and critical feedback—to improve food security measurement methods.
-This will be done through a collaborative research program titled “25 Years of Food Security Measurement: Answered Questions and Further Research”.
-The purpose of this research program is to foster research related to the past 25 years of U.S. household food security research and to encourage ideas for feasible evidence-based improvements looking forward.
+To mark this milestone, USDA, Economic Research Service (ERS) funded a suite of competitive grants through a collaborative research program titled “25 Years of Food Security Measurement: Answered Questions and Further Research.”
+The purpose of the program is to foster research related to the past 25 years of U.S. household food security research and to explore feasible evidence-based improvements looking forward.

-Selection and coordination of research projects will be managed through a collaboration between Tufts University and the University of Missouri.
+Selection and coordination of research projects is managed through a collaboration between Tufts University and the University of Missouri.